What Is Terminal on Mac: How to Open and Use It, Commands to Know, and More

 rmdir <dir> Remove a directory

-mkdir <dir> Create new directory with a name “dir”
+mkdir <dir> Create a new directory with the name “dir”

 mkdir <dir> <dir2> <dir3> Create multiple directories at once with names “dir”, “dir2”, “dir3”